notbenh/stepzero.github.io/technologies/markdown.md

 ## Introduction

-In short Markdown is a way to add a little structure and flare to text so that it is both easy to write and easy to read but due to its structured nature it is also easily converted in to other formats, generally HTML.
+Markdown is a way to add a little structure and flare to text so that it is both easy to write and easy to read but due to its structured nature it is also easily converted in to other formats, generally HTML.

 ## More information